-Quick Tip: I normally advise against using a gloss paint finish in your garage because it shows any imperfections in the wall.
-You can use gloss white on the ceiling and it’ll help reflect the light from your light fixtures and make the entire room seem a bit brighter.
+Quick Tip: I usually advise against using a gloss paint finish in your garage because it shows any imperfections in the wall.
+However, gloss white paint on your ceiling will reflect the light from your light fixtures, making the entire room brighter.

 Make Sure Your Garage Paint Colors Work Together

 If you want to have an accent color, please, for the love of all that’s good in the world, just choose one accent color!

 That said, if you really have your heart set on more than one, stay tuned.
 I’ve got some suggestions shortly.

 Your accent color can be the trim details on your door, the kick plate edging on the wall, or any other SMALL feature.

 Remember…it’s an accent color.
 Don’t go crazy with it.